Computing at Muskingum Q&A

 What if my roommate and I both want to connect computers to the network?

 While there is only one port available in most rooms on campus, students may purchase small switches to expand the port count in their room.
-The Muskingum University Bookstore will have a quantity of 5-port switches available at a very competitive price, which will include the network cable necessary to connect the device to the network port.
+The Muskingum University Bookstore will have switches available at a very competitive price, which will include the network cable necessary to connect the device to the network port.
 If you bring your own switch, please remember that most commercially sold devices do NOT include this cable as part of the purchase.
 Because Muskingum’s network is not similar to a home network, devices designed for home application, known as routers, are not appropriate for use.
 Therefore, we ask that you do not bring routers to campus.
 Some rooms do feature a “port-per-pillow” configuration.
 Students should verify the room configuration before making any purchases.

 What about Home Networking devices for Broadband Connections?